mte00/DynamicNets/README.md

 * short run: 1 - 5 days (up to one week)
 * medium run: 5 - 20 days (week up to month)
 * long run: 20 + days (more than month)

+## Main Files

+Dynamic_Nets_Master.m is the master file dynamic_networks.m is the function with the TVP VAR estimation.
+See inputs and outputs in the file.
+Within this function, you may want to change the variables:
+* w which denotes the kernel width (default is set to 8).
+* HO which denotes the horizon you compute the wold decomposition for (default set to 10+1 for speed, for applications you should set to large value such as 100.
+This will cause computation time to increase).

+get_dynnet.m is the function that computes the time-frequency network measures.
+See inputs and outputs in the file.
+Within this function, you may want to change the variables:
+* d1 which determines long-term definition (default is set to >20-days)
+* d2 which determines medium-term definition (default is set to 5-days to 20-days)
+* d3 which determines short-term definition (default is set to 1-day to 5-days)
+### Note that d1, d2, d3 are dependent on the frequency you observe your data and will depend on the application at hand.
+You will need to look at omeg2 to determine your horizons.